Regulation C7: Taught Postgraduate Degrees

 9. Appropriate Engagement With Studies and Assessments

-9.1 Any student failing to engage appropriately with their studies within two weeks of a final academic warning being issued may be withdrawn from the University by the Director of Student and Academic Services or nominee at any stage in the programme.
+9.1 Any Student failing to engage appropriately with their studies within two weeks of a final academic warning being issued may be withdrawn from the University by the Academic Registrar or nominee at any stage in the programme.
 Failure to engage appropriately with studies shall include non-attendance at compulsory learning and teaching events and/or failure to submit assessments without prior consent.

-9.2 Any student failing to engage appropriately with assessments, without prior consent, may be withdrawn from the University by the Director of Student and Academic Services or nominee within two weeks of the formal communication of each semester’s module results to students.
-A student will be deemed to have failed to engage with their assessments if they obtain a mark of 10 or below in 50% or more of the modules they have studied in the most recent semester.
+9.2 Any Student failing to engage appropriately with assessments, without prior consent, may be withdrawn from the University by the Academic Registrar or nominee within two weeks of the formal communication of each semester’s module results to Students.
+A Student will be deemed to have failed to engage with their assessments if they obtain a mark of 10 or below in 50% or more of the modules they have studied in the most recent semester.

 9.3 Any student who is withdrawn as a result of 9.1 or 9.2 above will forfeit their entitlement to undertake any remaining assessment opportunities upon their failed modules, including assessment opportunities granted as a result of exceptional circumstances.